Coding-Crashkurse/FastHTML-Basics/README.md

 ## Files

 - **app.py**
+  This file contains a To-Do app developed with FastHTML but without HTMX

+  - **htmxapp.py**
-  This file contains a To-Do app developed with FastHTML and SQLAlchemy.
-It allows users to add, edit, and delete tasks stored in a SQLite database.
+    This file contains a To-Do app developed with FastHTML but WITH HTMX

 - **basic.py**
   This file includes basic examples and experiments with FastHTML, demonstrating fundamental concepts and functionalities of the library.